Anders Lassen: Military career

 While serving in Denmark's merchant navy, Lassen came to the United Kingdom shortly after the start of the Second World War where he joined the British Commandos in 1940, serving with No. 62 Commando (also known as the Small Scale Raiding Force).
 The unit was formed around a small group of commandos under the command of the Special Operations Executive (SOE).
 He was commissioned in the field on the General List and awarded an immediate Military Cross for his part in Operation Postmaster, the capture of three Italian and German ships from the neutral Spanish colonial island of Fernando Po, now known as Bioko, in the Gulf of Guinea.

 In early 1943, No. 62 Commando was disbanded, and its members were dispersed among other formations.
 Lassen was among a number who went to the Middle East to serve in the Special Boat Section, then attached to the Special Air Service.
 Others joined the 2nd SAS under the command of Bill Stirling (1911-1983), elder brother of David Stirling.
 During his time in the SBS, Lassen rose in rank to become a major by October 1944.
 During his service he fought in North-West Europe, North Africa, Crete, the Aegean islands, mainland Greece, Yugoslavia and Italy.
 He was awarded two further bars to his Military Cross on 27 September 1943 and 15 February 1944.

 On 24 April 1944, he led a successful SBS raid on Santorini, taking out the garrison on the island and blowing up the building housing the radio installation with time bombs.
 Lassen and the force, with only two casualties, successfully withdrew on two schooners.

+Lassen was notably proficient with the bow and arrow, which he took on training missions during the war.
+He petitioned the War Office to make the bow available for combat, but was denied on the grounds that it was inhumane.
+He was known by his training partners as the "Robin Hood Commando."